soonn22/CoffeeBeanSales/README.md

 ## Conclusion
-the model building process was ultimately unsuccessful.
+The model building process was ultimately unsuccessful.
 Recognizing the limitations of the given data, I sought open data sources related to coffee sales in Saudi Arabia from 2023 to 2024 but was unable to locate relevant datasets.
 Given this situation, I recommend collecting additional data to enhance the modeling process.
 Specifically, collecting sales/inventory data, market/customer data, and geographic/location data could prove valuable for building better predictive models in the future.

 ## Data examples
-a) Sales and Inventory Data
+1. Sales and Inventory Data\

-Historical Inventory Levels: Add information on past inventory amounts and stock-outs to capture supply-demand dynamics.
+- Historical Inventory Levels: Add information on past inventory amounts and stock-outs to capture supply-demand dynamics.\
-Waste/Expiration Data: Include the number of products that spoiled or went unsold to refine inventory predictions.
+- Waste/Expiration Data: Include the number of products that spoiled or went unsold to refine inventory predictions.\
-Sales Time Data: Record timestamps more granularly (e.g., daily/hourly sales) to account for short-term trends.
+- Sales Time Data: Record timestamps more granularly (e.g., daily/hourly sales) to account for short-term trends.\

-b) Market/Customer Data
+2. Market/Customer Data\

-Promotions/Events: Track promotional activities and local events, which could impact sales spikes.
+- Promotions/Events: Track promotional activities and local events, which could impact sales spikes.\
-Customer Feedback: Add review/rating data or customer preferences for specific products
+- Customer Feedback: Add review/rating data or customer preferences for specific products\

-c) Geographic/Location Data
+3. Geographic/Location Data\

-Foot Traffic: If sales locations are physical stores, include data on customer foot traffic Regional Patterns: Consider adding broader regional economic indicators, such as population or income
+- Foot Traffic: If sales locations are physical stores, include data on customer foot traffic\
+- Regional Patterns: Consider adding broader regional economic indicators, such as population or income\